linkerd/linkerd/linkerd/docs/protocol-h2.md

 kind: `io.l5d.headerToken`.

 With this identifier, requests are turned into logical names using the value of the named header.
-By default, the `:authority` psuedo-header is used to provide host-based routing.
+By default, the `:authority` pseudo-header is used to provide host-based routing.

 #### Namer Configuration: